 - 24h assistance

 Weekend in Barcelona is a perfect travel package, a weekend getaway for groups that can only allow a limited time in Spain.
 This package allows you to discover most of Barcelona and its beautiful surroundings within a short timeframe.
-In four days, you will see the best highlights of the city, including mesmerizing Park Guell and Poble Espanol (''Spanish Village'' – country in miniature, a museum under the open sky) - both with entrances, as well as Basilica of Sagrada Familia from outside.
+In four days, you will see the best highlights of the city, including mesmerizing Park Guell and Poble Espanyol (''Spanish Village'' – country in miniature, a museum under the open sky) - both with entrances, as well as Basilica of Sagrada Familia from outside.

 You will also visit the main symbol of Catalonia - the Montserrat Monastery hidden deep and high in the mountains just 45 min outside of Barcelona.